slonigiraf/grant-proposals/ipfs-open-grant-giraf.md

 - [Company site](https://slonigiraf.org/)

 ## Relevant Experience

-Denis Reshetov is the team leader of the project.
-He is a fullstack developer, scientist and bioinformatician with a huge devotion to building tools for decentralized socity.
-Recently he successfullty completed a grant [awarded by a Web3 foundation](https://github.com/w3f/Grants-Program/blob/master/applications/slonigiraf.md).
+Denis Reshetov is a highly skilled and dedicated full-stack developer and [scientist](https://pubmed.ncbi.nlm.nih.gov/?term=reshetov+d).
+He has a passion for building tools for decentralized society, and his leadership skills have proven invaluable in guiding teams to successfully complete complex projects.
+For example, he recently received a grant from the Web3 Foundation for a project [that he successfully completed](https://github.com/w3f/Grants-Program/blob/master/applications/slonigiraf.md).
+In addition to his technical expertise, Denis is known for his ability to motivate and inspire his team members.
+He has a clear vision for the projects he works on, and he is able to effectively communicate that vision to his team in a way that encourages [collaboration and fosters a sense of shared purpose](https://pubmed.ncbi.nlm.nih.gov/35039573/).

-Ilya Moskvin is a JavaScript developer with reach knowledge in builing complex ERP systems.
-2 years ago he switched from the development of software for buisinesses to web3-stack and developed applications in Ethereum space.
+Ilya Moskvin is a highly skilled JavaScript developer with a wealth of experience in building complex ERP systems.
+He has a [deep understanding of the web3 stack](https://github.com/iamoskvin/), and he has been instrumental in developing applications in the Ethereum space over the last two years.
+He is a strong communicator and is always willing to help his colleagues whenever they need it.
+His positive attitude and his commitment to excellence make him a pleasure to work with and a valuable contributor to the project.

-Aleksey Pastutsan has decades of years in software engineering experience.
-Now his main focus is web3 projects based on Typescript/Rust stack.
+Aleksey Pastutsan has [decades of experience](https://github.com/almipa) in software engineering, and his current focus is on web3 projects based on the Typescript/Rust stack.
+He is a highly skilled developer with a wealth of knowledge and expertise in the field.
+Aleksey's expertise in web3 technology and his ability to create robust, scalable solutions make him an invaluable member of the  project.
+His dedication to advancing the field of decentralized technology and his passion for building tools that can improve the lives of people around the world make him a valuable asset to our team.

-Natalie Andreeva has many years of experience in financial management in fintech as well as organization of peoples woriking on a specific project.
+Natalie Andreeva is a highly experienced financial manager with a background in fintech.
+She has a proven [track record](https://www.linkedin.com/in/natalie-andreeva-4a250b56/) of successfully organizing and coordinating teams working on specific projects, and she is skilled at allocating resources and managing people in order to achieve project objectives.
+Natalie's expertise in financial management and her ability to effectively coordinate teams make her an invaluable member of the project.

 ## Team code repositories